 The American Kennel Club describes the Pitbull as “smart, confident and good-natured” and the Great Dane as “friendly, dependent and dependable.”

 According to their breed standard, Great Danes should also be spirited and courageous.

 Papers have claimed that the Pitbull has a bite strength of 1800 psi, although there is little evidence to back this up.
 No research has been carried out on the bite strength of Great Danes.

 It should be noted that both breeds have been involved in fatal attacks on people.
-Therefore, in order to bring out the best aspects of this Mix, a dog should be well-socialized from a young age.

-Training Your Great Dane Pitbull Mix
+Training And Exercising Your Great Dane Pitbull Mix

-Great Dane Pitbull Mix Health
+Great Dane Pitbull Mix Health And Care

 Pitbulls are generally healthy, although they can get cataracts and hip dysplasia.
-It is recommended that they are tested for the following conditions
+It is recommended that they are tested for the following conditions:

 - hip problems